Visual-Novel-Machinery/vnm_doc/docs/nodes-reference/dialog-scene-hide.md

 | --- | --- | --- |
 | Execution Line Out | Execution | Execution Line Output ||

+## On-Node Properties

+This node has no on-node properties.

+## Additional Properties

+This node has no additional properties.

 ## Script Reference
 ```
 dialogscene.hide